-In late 2016 the government announced strict controls on the media amid a state of emergency over anti-government protests.
+Anti-terrorism laws criminalised reporting of the activities of banned opposition groups, and in 2016 the government announced strict controls over the media amid a state of emergency over anti-government protests.

-The rules outlawed watching or listening to TV or radio stations belonging to what the government called "terrorist organisations", such as the Amsterdam-based opposition ESAT TV and US-based OMN.
+The rules outlawed watching or listening to outlets belonging to what the government called "terrorist organisations", such as the Amsterdam-based opposition ESAT TV and US-based OMN.

 Radio is an important medium, reaching rural areas where most Ethiopians live.

-Although the state controls most broadcasting outlets, including the sole national TV network, there is a handful of private radio stations.
+Although the state controls most broadcasting outlets, there is a handful of private TV and radio stations.

 Press circulation is largely confined to the literate urban elite.

-There were around 4.3 million internet users by 2016 (Internetlivestats.com).
-The internet and mobile networks have been deliberately disrupted during periods of social unrest.
+There were around 16.4 million internet users by December 2017 (Internetworldstats.com).
+Under previous governments, internet and mobile networks have been deliberately disrupted during social and political unrest.